snakemake/snakemake-executor-plugin-slurm/docs/further.md

 .. note:: Using array jobs does impose a synchronization overhead (all jobs of a particular rule need to be ready for execution).

+ VALUE
+When submitting array jobs, the `--slurm-array-limit` flag defines the maximum number of array tasks to be submitted in one job submission.
+If the number of tasks exceeds this limit, multiple array job submissions will be performed.
+This is useful to avoid hitting cluster limits on the maximum number of array tasks per job.
+Please obey your cluster limits and set this flag accordingly.

 #### MPI-specific Resources

 Snakemake's SLURM executor plugin supports the execution of MPI ([Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface)) jobs.